drewgonzales360/goenv/templates/README.md

 ![github workflow](https://github.com/drewgonzales360/goenv/actions/workflows/github-actions.yml/badge.svg)

-goenv is an small, simple binary that executes the [install instructions](https://go.dev/doc/install) on the Go website and manages several Go versions.
-Goenv downloads and extracts go to `/usr/local/goenv/<VERSION>` and adds a symlink from `/usr/local/go -> /usr/local/goenv/<VERSION>`.
+`goenv` is an small, simple binary that executes the [install instructions](https://go.dev/doc/install) on the Go website and manages several Go versions. `goenv` downloads and extracts go to `/usr/local/goenv/<VERSION>` and adds a symlink from `/usr/local/go -> /usr/local/goenv/<VERSION>` (by default).
 It was heavily inspired by [Dave Cheney's blog post](https://dave.cheney.net/2014/04/20/how-to-install-multiple-versions-of-go).

 ## Install